glaParaBio/mars-hpc-notes/README.md

 srun --nodes=1 --ntasks-per-node=1 --time=08:00:00 --pty bash -i
 ```

-You may want to add this line to your `~/.bashrc` file so you don't have to remember all that:
+You may want to add this line to your `~/.bashrc` file on mars so you don't have to remember all that:

 ```
 alias irun='srun --nodes=1 --ntasks-per-node=1 --time=08:00:00 --pty bash -i'